Chart Color Schemes

 Infrastructure

-Miles has moderate levels of nearby infrastructure activity, ranking in the 41stth percentile nationally
+Miles has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Arrow Energy Surat Gas Project North (2016-ongoing).
-Other notable projects include Arrow Energy Surat Gas Project (2007-present), Arrow Energy Surat Pipeline Project (2015-2018), and Nathan Dam and Pipelines Project (2021-present).
-The following list details these projects in order of relevance.
+AreaSearch has identified one major project that may affect this region: Arrow Energy Surat Gas Project North, Arrow Energy Surat Gas Project, Arrow Energy Surat Pipeline Project, and Nathan Dam and Pipelines Project.
+The following details projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.